 A. Vegetative clearing operations for maintenance purposes to be carried out within the corridor shall follow the general standards for clearing right-of-way for overhead transmission lines.

-B. The right-of-way shall be located so as to minimize impacts in or on stream beds, such as the removal of vegetation, to the extent practicable.
-Within 25 feet of the banks of any streams, rivers, or lakes, vegetation shall be left undisturbed, except for selective topping of trees or removal of trees which topping would kill.
-If it is necessary to remove such trees within 25 feet of the banks of streams, rivers, or lakes, the root mat shall be left undisturbed.

-C. Selective clearing of vegetation is preferred over clearing and grubbing or clear cutting.

-D. For areas located in any Florida Department of Transportation (DOT) ROW, Chapter 7 of the Florida DOT Utility Accommodation Manual shall serve as guidelines for best management practices.
+B. For areas located in any Florida Department of Transportation (DOT) ROW, Chapter 7 of the Florida DOT Utility Accommodation Manual shall serve as guidelines for best management practices.

 V. ELECTRIC AND MAGNETIC FIELDS